openscm/continuous-timeseries/docs/further-background/dependency-pinning-and-testing.md

 Through this combination of CI testing and installation testing, we get a pretty good coverage of the different ways in which our package can be used.
-It is not perfect, largely because the combinatorics become unfriendly.
+It is not perfect, largely because the combinatorics don't allow for testing everything.
 If we find a particular, key, use case failing often, then we would happily discuss whether this should be included in the CI too, to catch issues earlier than at user time.